All of a Sudden

 All of a Sudden is the story of “housing first” from the perspective of the formerly homeless.
 What is the truth—told in personal stories—of the idea that you can’t fix the problem of homelessness until you get a roof over someone’s head?
-Eden Village has been particularly effective in getting roofs over heads — so much so, that it’s now getting national attention.
+Eden Village has been particularly effective in getting roofs overheads — so much so that it’s now getting national attention.
 But what, exactly, in human terms, is that success based on?
 All of a Sudden will explore the lives of the residents, share how they became homeless, and come to some understanding of what having a home now means to them.

-All of a Sudden will be in production through the end of 2020, with a potential premiere in Spring of 2021.
+“All of a Sudden” will be in production through the end of 2021, with a premiere in the Spring of 2022 on our Youtube Page.

-Producer: Shannon Cay
+Director: Shannon Cay

-Executive Producer: Andy Cline
+Executive Producer: Dr. Andrew R. Cline

 Director of Photography: Jym Wilson

 Students working on the project doing various jobs: